-The Declaration of Trust was also amended on January 16, 2013 by Artemis Investment Management Limited to clarify that Units retracted under the special redemption of January 17, 2013 were deemed Units purchased for cancellation by the Trust for the purposes of determining the Maximum Redemption Amount for the twelve month period ending November 30, 2013 pursuant to the resolutions passed.
+The Declaration of Trust was also amended on January 16, 2013 by the Trustee to clarify that Units retracted under the special redemption of January 17, 2013 were deemed Units purchased for cancellation by the Trust for the purposes of determining the Maximum Redemption Amount for the twelve month period ending November 30, 2013 pursuant to the resolutions passed.

-The Manager subsequently amended and restated the Declaration of Trust as of March 7, 2014 in order to, among other things, incorporate certain updates relating to the Tax Act.
+The Trustee subsequently amended and restated the Declaration of Trust as of March 7, 2014 in order to, among other things, incorporate certain updates relating to the Tax Act.